ONLINE REGISTRATION HAS CLOSED. Please call the GSBA Office at (206) 363-9188 to register.

-An end-of-year gathering to celebrate successes, discuss issues we'll be addressing in the coming year, and announce the Business & Humanitarian Awards recipients.
+is an opportunity to celebrate the year's successes and to discuss issues we'll be addressing in the coming year.
+This is also a time to thank our membership, Board of Directors, and Sponsors - and - to announce the Business & Humanitarian Awards recipients!

 , Representative Nicole Macri

 During the Luncheon, we'll get a 2018 legislative preview, hear about what our Speaker and LGBTQ caucus leaders are looking forward to in the short session, learn what differences there may (or may not) be with a Democratic majority, and discuss how the Legislature is responding to the McCleary decision.

 Announcement of the 37th Annual Business & Humanitarian Awards recipients

 | Conversation and 2018 Legislative preview with Speaker Frank Chopp, Representative Nicole Macri, and Senator Jamie Pedersen; moderated by Calvin Goings, Chief of Staff, Seattle City Light

 Winter Chicory Salad

 , grilled persimmon, feta, dressed in fermented ginger vinaigrette

 Crispy Breast of Chicken

 , cheese dumpling, four mushroom ragout, and roasted asparagus